Corona Rigidity: The origins of rigidity questions in -algebras

-This line of research is nowadays located on the interface between mathematical logic and operator algebras, since, similarly to other categories we discuss in this survey, rigidity phenomena in \cstar-algebras are deeply influenced by set-theoretic axioms.
-Nevertheless, the original motivations for these studies were of purely \cstar-algebraic nature, and they date back to the seminal works~\cite{BrDoFi:Unitary} and~\cite{BrDoFi}.

-The history behind these motivations is presented in \S\ref{BDF}.
-Before that, we briefly pause for some preliminaries on Hilbert spaces and \cstar-algebras.
-In \S\ref{ss:pre} we give an essential introduction of the necessary material to carry on with our discussion, and we refer the reader to the textbooks~\cite{Black:Operator} and~\cite{Fa:STCstar} for a complete introduction to the subject and all the omitted details.
-Readers familiar with these topics can safely skip to \S\ref{ss:mcalg} where, other than recalling the classical notions of multiplier and corona algebras, we introduce a suitable definition of algebraically trivial isomorphism for the category of \cstar-algebras (Definition~\ref{def:trivialmap}).
+Similar to other categories we discuss in this survey, the rigidity phenomena in the category of \cstar-algebras are deeply influenced by set-theoretic axioms.
+Nevertheless, the initial motivations for these studies were of purely \cstar-algebraic nature, and they originate from the influential works~\cite{BrDoFi:Unitary} and~\cite{BrDoFi}.
+These motivations are discussed in \S\ref{BDF}.
+In \S\ref{ss:pre} we provide an introduction to the necessary material to carry on with our discussion, and we refer the reader to the textbooks~\cite{Black:Operator} and~\cite{Fa:STCstar} for a more extensive introduction to the subject and all the omitted details.
+Readers familiar with these topics can safely skip to \S\ref{ss:mcalg} where, in addition to recalling the classical notions of multiplier and corona algebras, we establish a suitable definition of algebraically trivial isomorphism for the category of \cstar-algebras (Definition~\ref{def:trivialmap}).